Java9 - How to declare Private Static methods in interface | java9 new features

-In this blog post, Learn the java9 interface private methods and static methods with examples.
-Java released many versions.
-This post is about how the interface is evolved from public modifier to private modifier and abstract methods only to non-abstract methods.
+In this blog post, Learn about Java 9’s interface private methods and static methods with examples.
+Java has seen many versions, and this post focuses on the evolution of interfaces from public modifiers to private modifiers and from abstract methods only to non-abstract methods.

 public interface MyInterface {